User Tools

 Curie unit was derived as the number of decays taking place in one gram of 226Ra in one second using half-life of 1580 years (today it is known to be 1600 years).

-Sometimes activities are expressed as a dps unit, meaning disintegrations per second which are equal to activities presented as Bequerels.
+Sometimes activities are expressed as a dps unit, meaning disintegrations per second which are equal to activities presented as Becquerels.
 In some instances, for example in liquid scintillation counting, activity is also presented as dpm units (disintegrations per minute).
 One dpm is 1/60 dps or 16.7 mBq.

 6.4.
 Specific activity - activity concentration